Fostering Enterprise Conversations Around Data on Collaboration Platforms: Interview Study

-\bpstart{Support diverse creator and consumer roles} The design of \philo{} reflected a distinction between data professional creators and their consumers.
-However, organizations consist of various data-related roles beyond this coarse dichotomy.
-For example, S1 belonged to a 3-people data team that communicated with their entire organization of more than 1,000 employees.
-In this instance, producing snapshots for each part of the organization is tedious work relative to other participants in roles involving the in-depth use and maintenance of a small number of dashboards.
-Given the breadth of their role, S1 wanted a self-service model in which consumers create their own snapshots, which assumes a certain degree of data literacy.
-On the other hand, P9 said that he often calibrated with his boss when creating important data artifacts, so co-creation of snapshots could be useful in these cases.
+\bpstart{Support diverse creator and consumer roles} While our scenario reflected a distinction between data professional creators and their audience, organizations consist of various data-related roles beyond this dichotomy.
+For example, S1 belonged to a three-person data team that communicated with more than a thousand employees in their entire organization.
+In this case, producing snapshots for each part of the organization can be tedious, compared to other interviewees whose roles involved the in-depth use and maintenance of a small number of dashboards.
+Given the breadth of their mandate, S1 called for a self-service usage model in which consumers create their own snapshots, which assumes a certain degree of data literacy.
+On the other hand, P9 said that he often calibrated with his boss when creating important data artifacts, suggesting a possible co-creation of snapshots.
+In summary, snapshot-based communication should support flexible pipelines that allow for non-linear paths with respect to creating, refining, and sharing snapshots.